-How To Use Negative Keywords to Keep Your Google Ads on Point.
+How To Use Negative Keywords to Keep Your Google Ads on Point

-…but you’re showing up for terms you know aren’t going to convert and markets you don’t sell into.
+So you have your Google ads search campaign set up and it’s going well… but you’re showing up for terms you know aren’t going to convert and markets you don’t sell into.
 What can you do?
 Add Negative Keywords.

 What are Negative Keywords?

-Special characters
+Special Characters

 You can use special characters, like &, á, and *, in negative keywords.
 These are words you don’t want your ad to show up for.
 Keep in mind that capital letters and special marks, like á, are treated differently.
 So “sidewalk café” and “sidewalk cafe” would be considered different.
 Also, & is different from the word “and”.
 For example, “socks & shoes” is different from “socks and shoes.”

-Here are 4 things to focus on when thinking about Negative Keywords
+Here are 4 things to focus on when thinking about Negative Keywords:

 1. Negative keywords help to exclude irrelevant search terms from triggering your ad.
 This can improve the relevance of your ad and increase the likelihood of conversions.